Federal Security Service: Cyber Units

 In recent years, the FSB has expanded its mission to include foreign intelligence collection and offensive cyber operations.
 Cyber analysts have referred to FSB hackers as Berserk Bear, Energetic Bear, Gamaredon, TeamSpy, Dragonfly, Havex, Crouching Yeti, and Koala.

 The FSB reportedly has two primary centers overseeing its information security and cyber operations.
-The first is the 16th Center, which houses most of the FSB’s signals intelligence capabilities.
+The first is the 16th Center, which houses most of the FSB's signals intelligence capabilities.
 The FSB also includes the 18th Center for Information Security, which oversees domestic operations and security but conducts foreign operations as well.
-The U.S. government indicted 18th Center FSB officers in 2017 for breaching Yahoo and millions of email accounts.
-In 2021, Ukrainian intelligence released information and recordings of 18th Center FSB officers based in Crimea as part of the “Gamaredon” hacking group.
+The U.S. government indicted 18th Center FSB officers in 2017 for breaching Yahoo! and millions of email accounts.
+In 2021, Ukrainian intelligence released information and recordings of 18th Center FSB officers based in Crimea as part of the "Gamaredon" hacking group.

 Media reporting indicates FSB units are capable of manufacturing their own advanced malware tools and have been documented manipulating exposed malware to mimic other hacking teams and conceal their activities.
-Reporting indicates the FSB oversees training and research institutes, which directly support the FSB’s cyber mission.
+Reporting indicates the FSB oversees training and research institutes, which directly support the FSB's cyber mission.

 One FSB team reportedly focuses on penetrating infrastructure and energy sector targets.
 Most operations linked to this team appear to be reconnaissance or clandestine surveillance.
 The targeting of the energy sector has raised concern within the U.S. government.
-The Department of Homeland Security and the Federal Bureau of Investigation have documented the unit’s reconnaissance and noted the possibility of inserting malware to cause future damage in an attack.
+The Department of Homeland Security and the Federal Bureau of Investigation have documented the unit's reconnaissance and noted the possibility of inserting malware to cause future damage in an attack.
 The U.S. government also has linked the unit to attempts to penetrate state and local government networks in 2020.

 Media reporting has documented close connections between the FSB and criminal and civilian hackers, which the FSB reportedly uses to augment and staff its cyber units.
-DOJ has indicted multiple Russian hackers for a variety of criminal and state-sponsored cyber activities.
+The US Department of Justice has indicted multiple Russian hackers for a variety of criminal and state-sponsored cyber activities.
 Many of these indictments describe the close relationship between criminal hackers and the FSB.